optskug/docs/README.md

 * MoreTorque (MT): Ask or look in OPC or RP Discord
 * Frogpilot (FP): https://github.com/FrogAi/FrogPilot?tab=readme-ov-file#discord

 The activities, actions, and discussions on non-comma.ai Discords are/may not supported by or affiliated with comma.ai (this may even apply even to the comma.ai Discord too).
-In the case of MT, comma.ai is strongly opposed to that Discord.
+In the case of MoreTorque, comma.ai is strongly opposed to that community/Discord.
 That said, the ECU Security Key issues affects all and relevant events and information may be there as well.

 ## Background